-Work of all employees needs to be recorded and assigned to appropriate projects.
-The previous solution had really bad fame because of its bad usability and process full of repetitive tasks.
-We faced the challenge to simplify the process and design a new app that won’t be another employees’ nightmare.
-We aimed to design an app that will allow the controlling team to efficiently manage the whole process and minimise tasks for regular employees.
+Working time of all employees needs to be recorded and assigned to appropriate projects.
+The previously implemented solution had a really bad fame because of its poor usability and a process full of repetitive tasks.
+We faced the challenge of simplifying the process and designing a new app that wouldn’t be another employees’ nightmare.
+We aimed to design an app that would allow the controlling team to efficiently manage the whole process and minimize the input for the regular employees.

-As a result, we created a solution that suits users needs and it’s a great help in communication with the future vendor.
+As a result, we created a solution that suits users’ needs and is a great help in communication with a future vendor.

 process and work

 We started the research by planning the interviews.
-We’ve created the interview scenario focused on the work/time recording process but it also included profiling questions and questions regarding daily routine at work.
+We created the interview scenario focusing on the work/time recording process but also including profiling questions and questions regarding daily routine at work.

-In one week we’ve interviewed 15 people – representatives of 3 roles: regular employees, managers and controlling team members.
-Surprisingly people were complaining about the process, not about the app.
+In one week we interviewed 15 people from the following groups: regular employees, managers and controlling team members.
+Surprisingly, people complained about the process, not the app.

-We’ve realised that to get the whole picture we need to really understand the process.
-That’s why we used the service blueprint technique to create the visualisation of the process.
+We realised that to get the whole picture, we needed to really understand the process.
+That’s why we used the service blueprint technique to create a visualisation of the process.

 Service Blueprint of the process.(It was rather complex.)